Lacrymology/states/amavis/doc/index.rst

 Introduction
 ------------

-Amavis is an open source content filter for electronic mail, implementing mail message transfer, decoding, some processing and checking, and interfacing with external content filters to provide protection against spam, viruses and other malware.
+:doc:`index` is an open source content filter for electronic mail, implementing mail message transfer, decoding, some processing and checking, and interfacing with external content filters to provide protection against spam, viruses and other malware.
 It can be considered an interface between a :ref:`glossary-mta` and one or more content filters.

 .. http://en.wikipedia.org/wiki/Amavis - 2015-01-24

 Every use of ``amavisd`` or ``amavis`` is this documentation implies ``amavisd-new``.

 .. note::